• Skip to primary navigation

 • Add the diced carrots and potatoes.
 Simmer for another 5 minutes.

-• Add the diced zucchini, chopped cilantro, and season with additional salt and pepper to taste.
+• Add the diced zucchini, cauliflower, chopped cilantro, and season with additional salt and pepper to taste.

 • Continue simmering for another 5-10 minutes or until the carrots and potatoes are fork-tender but not falling apart.